Open-Acidification/Open-Acidification.github.io/_docs/00-projects.md

 Aquarium control unit for regulate tank pH (through CO<sub>2</sub> addition) and temperature.

+### Tank Controller Manager

+Web application interface for remote access to tank controllers connected to the internet.

 ### Alkalinity Titrator

 An apparatus to determine total alkalinity in sea water using an open-cell titration.